aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/020_working_under_load/_index.en.md

   invoke.txt
 ```

+{{% notice warning %}}
+If you are running AWS CLI v2, you need to pass the parameter `--cli-binary-format raw-in-base64-out` or you'll get the error "Invalid base64" when sending the payload.
+{{% /notice %}}

 Now let's add some load.
 The invocation above will generate 1000 connections per second for 3 minutes.
 That seems like a lot so we would expect our site performance to degrade and auto scaling to kick in.